-Market-Based Sourcing and Multistate Apportionment of Revenue from Services and Intangibles
+Market-Based Sourcing and Multistate Apportionment of Revenue From Services and Intangibles

 Recording of a 110-minute CPE webinar with Q&A

-This webinar will provide tax executives and managers with a practical guide to handling challenging state income tax apportionment involving sales of services and intangible personal property.
+This course will provide tax executives and managers with a practical guide to handling challenging state income tax apportionment involving sales of services and intangible personal property.
 The panel will detail various states' methods of apportioning revenues from services and intangibles, discuss current developments in market-based sourcing, and offer practical guidance on handling multistate apportionment challenges.

 - Prior "cost of performance" approaches to sourcing revenue from sales of services and intangibles